Back to Blogs

 In expected model-change-based sampling, the unlabeled examples are first ranked based on estimating the expected change in the model's predictions when each example is labeled.

-This estimation can be based on various measures such as expected model output variance, expected gradient magnitude, or by measuring the Euclidean distance between the current model parameters and the expected model parameters after labeling.
+This estimation can be based on measures such as expected model output variance, gradient magnitude, or the Euclidean distance between the current and expected model parameters after labeling.

 Framework of Active learning with expected model change sampling